 Mathieu joined us in 2007.
-It must be said that with his Roman brother, they spent their childhood in the workshop.
-Later after his studies, he very often came to make jewelry as soon as he had a moment, he took a lot of fun and one day, he asked me: "I would like to make jewelry, what thought -You? ».
-I was not opposed, he knew it, but I explained the difficulties he could encounter, always compared, always the son of... but he accepted the challenge.
-When I talked about it to Fred, he told me very intelligently: "Why not, it's a good idea provided that he does not go right away in the box.
-He must go elsewhere first, to legitimize himself and not come as the boss's son.
-"He went to Lyon a year in a company where he learned a lot.
-He came back next and I knew it could only work because he was born, he grew up in the workshop.
-Working before in teaching, he already came to work alongside us every Wednesday and he quickly joined the team.
-He never took anyone high, quite the contrary, he knew he had to be even more exemplary than any other person if he wanted to be taken seriously.
-He has ideas, is more and more creative and put a lot of energy to make his projects a reality.
-He gives his person, moves a lot.
-He really does a very good job.
+It has to be said that he and his brother Romain had spent their childhood in the workshop.
+One day, he asked me: "I'd like to make some jewelry, what do you think?
+I wasn't against it, he knew, but I explained to him the difficulties he might encounter, always being compared, always the son of...
+But he accepted the challenge.
+When I spoke to Fred about it, he said very intelligently: "Why not, it's a good idea, provided he doesn't join the company straight away.
+He went to Lyon for a year, where he learned a lot.
+He came back after that, and I knew it had to work, because he was born and bred in the workshop.
+Having previously worked in education, he was already coming to work alongside us every Wednesday, and he very quickly became part of the team.
+He never looked down on anyone; on the contrary, he knew he had to be even more exemplary than anyone else if he wanted to be taken seriously.
+He has ideas, is increasingly creative and puts a lot of energy into bringing his projects to fruition.
+He gives of himself and travels a lot.
+He does a really good job.

-Mathieu Tournaire's hereditary passion
+Mathieu's hereditary passion Tournaire